docs

 Does an active eligibility response mean the claim will be paid?

-No. Active coverage on a 271 response means the patient has coverage with that payer as of the date of service.
-Payment still depends on whether the specific service is covered under the plan, whether the patient has met the deductible, whether medical necessity is satisfied, whether authorization is required, whether the claim is billed to the correct payer in the correct order (COB), whether the claim is filed within the payer's timely filing window, and whether the claim passes adjudication.
-An active status prevents the CO-177 denial; it does not prevent CO-22, CO-4, CO-50, or CO-197.
+No. Active coverage on a 271 means the patient has coverage with that payer as of the date of service.
+Payment still depends on whether the service is covered under the plan, whether the deductible is met, whether medical necessity is satisfied, whether authorization is required, whether the claim is billed to the correct payer in the correct order (COB), whether it is filed within the timely filing window, and whether it passes adjudication.
+Active status prevents CO-177; it does not prevent CO-22, CO-4, CO-50, or CO-197.

 What is the difference between a 270/271 transaction and an insurance discovery check?

-A 270/271 asks a specific payer whether the patient is a member.
-You have to know the payer to run it.
-An insurance discovery check sends demographics across a network of payers to find whether any active coverage exists when you do not know the payer.
-Discovery checks are slower (up to 120 seconds) and less reliable for incomplete demographics, but they fill the gap when a patient presents without insurance information.
-Both are distinct from COB, which determines payer order among known plans.
+A 270/271 asks a specific payer whether the patient is a member, so you have to know the payer to run it.
+An insurance discovery check sends demographics across a network of payers to find any active coverage when you do not know the payer.
+Discovery is slower (up to 120 seconds) and less reliable for incomplete demographics, but it fills the gap when a patient presents without insurance information.
+Both differ from COB, which determines payer order among known plans.

 What is the birthday rule and when does it apply?

 The birthday rule determines primary coverage for dependent children covered by both parents' employer plans.
 The plan of the parent whose birthday (month and day, not birth year) falls first in the calendar year is primary.
-It applies only to situations where the child is a dependent on two different employer-sponsored group plans.
-It does not apply to Medicare, Medicaid, workers' compensation, or liability situations.
-Some older plan documents still use the gender rule (father's plan is always primary); when plans conflict between birthday and gender rules, the gender rule typically controls for that plan pairing.
+It applies only when the child is a dependent on two different employer-sponsored group plans, not to Medicare, Medicaid, workers' compensation, or liability situations.
+Some older plan documents still use the gender rule (father's plan is always primary); when birthday and gender rules conflict, the gender rule typically controls for that plan pairing.

 When is Medicare secondary under MSP rules?